What determines whether my property is served using overhead or underground lines?

 How are new service charges calculated?

 St. Croix Electric Cooperative is a not-for-profit cooperative.
 We strive to be as accurate as possible when forecasting actual costs for service so we are able to cover expenses.
-Since SCEC serves rural areas, we have fewer customers per mile of line than municipal or most invester-owned utilities, so the overall cost of our operations must be shared among fewer accounts.
+Since SCEC serves rural areas, we have fewer customers per mile of line than municipal or most investor-owned utilities, so the overall cost of our operations must be shared among fewer accounts.
 Distributing the cost among fewer accounts means each account pays a bit more than it would in a non-rural area in the form of the service charge.
 As a cooperative, we charge what we need in order to conduct business.
 Any funds remaining after expenses are returned to members in the form of Equity Capital Credits.

 When do I pay for service?